 Within the development team, collaboration and an ever-growing synergy are essential to improve its efficiency and productivity after each sprint.

 The main responsibilities of the development team are:

 - Being cross-functional: The team contains all the necessary skills to deliver the increment of the product at the end of the sprint.

-- Being self-organized: They decide how to turn Product Backlog items into increments of the product.
-The Product Owner will establish the priority of the Product Backlog items, but the development team can provide their feedback to the Product Owner to help him to prioritize.
-With the prioritized list of items, the development team will estimate the effort required and how to implement them.
+- Being self-organized: They decide how to turn product backlog items into product increments.
+The product owner will establish the priority of the product backlog items, but the development team can provide feedback to the product owner to help them prioritize it.
+With the prioritized list of items, the development team will estimate the effort required and how to implement it.

-- There are not any titles within the development team.
-All of them are developers.
+- There are no titles within the development team.
+All team members are developers.

 - Each team member may have specific skills and areas of expertise, but they are a whole and they should keep improving their skills.